 Hand sanitizer is a must-have item to keep in your purse for quickie clean-ups and refreshing the hands, particularly after using public areas.
-Here is a simple, no frills recipe for homemade waterless hand sanitizer that smells good and won’t dry out your skin.
+Here is a simple, no-frills recipe for a homemade waterless hand sanitizer that smells good and won’t dry out your skin.

 MYO: Waterless Hand Sanitizer

 We shouldn’t have to preface this with a disclaimer, but we will, obviously good (& frequent) hand washing is the best way to prevent the spread of germs, but we all know that there are times and places where this just isn’t possible.